Evaluating LLM-Based 0-to-1 Software Generation in End-to-End CLI Tool Scenarios: Introduction

-To address these limitations, we introduce~\dataset, a novel benchmark specifically designed to evaluate the 0-to-1 generation of CLI tools.
-CLI-Tool-Bench shifts the evaluation paradigm from structure-dependent white-box testing to structure-agnostic black-box differential testing.
-We curate a high-quality dataset of 100 real-world CLI repositories across three programming languages (Python, JavaScript, Go) and complexity levels.
-To overcome the reliance on predefined structures (Challenge 1), the agent is provided only with a natural language requirement and an empty workspace.
-This unconstrained setting forces the LLM to autonomously handle repository structure planning, dependency management, and logic implementation from scratch.
-To provide realistic, end-to-end validation (Challenge 2), we evaluate the generated tool purely from a user-centric perspective.
-We execute the tool in an isolated sandbox and compare its terminal outputs and system-level side effects (e.g., file system state changes) against a human-written oracle.
-To ensure a fair assessment, we propose a multi-tiered equivalence metric—encompassing Execution, Exact, Fuzzy, and Semantic Match—to accurately gauge behavioral correctness without penalizing the agent's architectural diversity.
+To bridge these gaps, we introduce \dataset, a novel, structure-agnostic benchmark specifically designed to evaluate the 0-to-1 generation of CLI tools.
+We select CLI tools as our evaluation target because they represent fundamental software utilities.
+Their externally observable behaviors, including parsing standard inputs and producing terminal outputs or file system changes, make them well-suited for rigorous black-box testing without requiring internal code inspection.
+We curate a high-quality dataset of 94 real-world CLI repositories across three programming languages (i.e., Python, JavaScript, Go) and various complexity levels.
+To overcome the reliance on predefined structures, each agent is provided only with a natural language requirement and an empty workspace, forcing complete autonomy over internal structures and dependencies.
+We propose a novel evaluation method based on black-box differential testing.
+Specifically, the generated tool is executed in an isolated sandbox, and its terminal outputs alongside system-level side effects (e.g., file system changes) are rigorously compared against a human-written oracle.
+To ensure fair assessment without penalizing architectural diversity, we propose a multi-tiered equivalence metric encompassing Execution Reliability, Side-Effect Consistency, and Behavioral Equivalence.